Garbage Collector

 Any allocation that pushes BytesAllocated above MaxBytes raises a JavaScript RangeError.
 The error is catchable with try/catch; after catching, the script can call Goccia.gc() to free unreachable objects and retry.

 From JavaScript, Goccia.gc.bytesAllocated and Goccia.gc.maxBytes are read-only getters.
-The ceiling can only be changed from the engine level (CLI flag or Pascal API: TGarbageCollector.Instance.MaxBytes).
+The ceiling can only be changed from the engine level (CLI option or Pascal API: TGarbageCollector.Instance.MaxBytes).

 Physical memory detection#